cython/cython/src/userguide/debugging.rst

 .. function:: cy run

     Run the program.
-The default interpreter is the interpreter cygdb is run with (but can be overridden using gdb's ``file`` command).
+The default interpreter is the interpreter that was used to build your extensions with, or the interpreter ``cygdb`` is run with in case the "don't import debug information" option was in effect.
+    The interpreter can be overridden using gdb's ``file`` command.

 .. function:: cy cont